 A highly contagious disease which spreads to unvaccinated dogs of any age.
 However, canine hepatitis is more severe when dogs younger than 2 years become infected.
 Symptoms include high fever, depression and acute abdominal pain and death can occur within 24-36 hours.
 Dogs that recover may develop long term liver and kidney problems and can act as carriers spreading this disease to other dogs for many months.
 Ideally all dogs that come on to or travel off your property should be fully vaccinated.

 This disease is extremely contagious to all dogs of any age and often fatal.
 Symptoms can include coughing and sneezing, nasal and eye discharge and depression.
 Muscle tremors, fits and paralysis can occur later in this disease.
 As the virus attacks the nervous system the recovery rates even with treatment can be low and recovered dogs may have permanent brain damage.

-Caused by several highly infectious diseases, this illness is spread wherever dogs congregate such as dog parks and boarding kennels.
+Canine cough is a highly infectious diseases and is spread wherever dogs congregate such as dog parks and boarding kennels.
 Affected dogs have a dry hacking cough that persists for weeks and can result in pneumonia.
-Vaccines are available including those that are given intra-nasally and act to directly protect for this disease within a week.
-However, yearly boosters are required.
+Vaccines are available including those that are given intra-nasally or injection and yearly boosters are required.

 Parasites – fleas and worms

 Dogs should be given regular treatments to prevent them from suffering from fleas and worms.